Sergmis/azure-content/articles/virtual-machines/resource-groups-vm-searching.md

 For the first step above, list the publishers with these commands.

 	$locName="<Azure location, such as West US>"
-	Get-AzureVMImagePublisher -Location $locName | Select PublisherName
+	Get-AzureRmVMImagePublisher -Location $locName | Select PublisherName

 Fill in your chosen publisher name and run these commands.

 	$pubName="<publisher>"
-	Get-AzureVMImageOffer -Location $locName -Publisher $pubName | Select Offer
+	Get-AzureRmVMImageOffer -Location $locName -Publisher $pubName | Select Offer

 Fill in your chosen offer name and run these commands.

 	$offerName="<offer>"
-	Get-AzureVMImageSku -Location $locName -Publisher $pubName -Offer $offerName | Select Skus
+	Get-AzureRmVMImageSku -Location $locName -Publisher $pubName -Offer $offerName | Select Skus

-From the display of the **Get-AzureVMImageSku** command, you have all the information you need to specify the image for a new virtual machine.
+From the display of the **Get-AzureRmVMImageSku** command, you have all the information you need to specify the image for a new virtual machine.

 Here is an example.

 	PS C:\> $locName="West US"
-	PS C:\> Get-AzureVMImagePublisher -Location $locName | Select PublisherName
+	PS C:\> Get-AzureRmVMImagePublisher -Location $locName | Select PublisherName

 	PublisherName
 	-------------